 - Creating a calm environment for handling your crested gecko.
 So no noisy room with blaring music or cranky kids.
-Instead, shut the doors and windows and gently place your cresty’s enclosure on the floor.
+Instead, shut the doors and windows and gently place your crestie’s enclosure on the floor.

-Since this might just be the first time you will actually make an attempt to get your cresty out of its enclosure, it could be all the more jumpy, unintentionally causing it to hurt itself in the process.
+Since this might just be the first time you will actually make an attempt to get your gecko out of its enclosure, it could be all the more jumpy, unintentionally causing it to hurt itself in the process.

 In the second point, any undue stress that you cause in your crested gecko can have rather dire consequences, including the possibility of losing its tail – one it will NEVER be able to grow back.

-Not only that, unwanted stress can even cause your cresty to fall ill, again something you simply do not want to see happening to your crested gecko under any circumstances.
+Not only that, unwanted stress can even cause your crestie to fall ill, again something you simply do not want to see happening to your crested gecko under any circumstances.
 The video below will show you what gentle handling looks like.